wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

 # Configure Automatic Deployment

+Automatic deployment allows you to trigger a build every time you edit your component implementation and commit changes.

+When multiple developers collaborate to develop a component, each developer may edit the design many times.
+In such scenarios, it can be cumbersome to deploy the component manually for each edit.
+Automatic deployment eliminates this need by automatically running the build for each commit that applies a change to the component design.

+!!! note
-When you develop a Choreo component, you need to commit its source code into a GitHub repository.
-You can select a repository that Choreo manages or a repository that you own and manage.
+    Choreo allows you to configure automatic deployment only when you save the component implementation in a GitHub repository that you own and manage because Choreo-managed repositories are not accessible to external users.

-Choreo-managed repositories are not accessible to external users.
-Therefore, when multiple developers need to develop components in collaboration, they should connect their own repositories to save the source code.
-In such organizations, deploying a component manually each time a developer updates the component design can be cumbersome.
-Therefore, Choreo allows you to configure automatic deployment for your components.
-When you enable automatic deployment, every commit that changes the component implementation automatically deploys the component to the development environment and triggers a build.

 This tutorial walks you through the steps to enable automatic deployment for a component.
 In this tutorial, you will: